opencredit/badgeos/readme.txt

 = 1.1 =
 * Updated: Achievements widget with option to display user's total points
 * Added: New widget to display the Credly Credit Issuer badge
+* Fixed: Nomination user select field from displaying twice on the page
+* Fixed: Nomination listing page from displaying the wrong status for the nomination

 = 1.0.3 =
 * Updated: Only show "People Who Have Earned This" when there is at least one earner